General Practice referral to aged care services

 - improving access to referrals/supports to avoid preventable hospitalisations.

-The BHCC program will run until June 2017 with a particular focus on Residential Aged Care Facilities (RACFs) in the Peninsula Health catchment.
+The BHCC program completed in June 2017.
+It had a particular focus on Residential Aged Care Facilities (RACFs) in the Peninsula Health catchment.

 - Preventing Avoidable Hospital Presentations for Residents in Aged Care